OleksandrMitrakov/Exchange-services-on-React-/README.md

 ES 6
 React
 SASS
-Fetch, API (cards image): https://deckofcardsapi.com/

 Bugs/ To do list:

-You can preview the project here: http://bljr.surge.sh/#/ Please note however, that it is not the final version yet.
+You can preview the project here: